buzzedison/parallel-bee/src/pages/posts/the-power-of-consistency.md

 I love writing, I work 3-4 jobs, I teach people how to code, I coach businesses and budding entrepreneurs.
 I finally started learning to play the guitar after more than five years of owning one.

-Focus, and making sure I do what I say I will do has been really instrumental to being able to joggle all of these things and not go crazy.
+Focus, and making sure I do what I say I will do has been really instrumental to being able to juggle all of these things and not go crazy.
 Lol

 Someone once asked if I ever sleep.
 Yes!
 I still get 8 hours of sleep believe it or not.
 I can be up till 2 am sometimes but then I don’t get up till about 10am with my phone on silence.

 I would love to learn about your experience in being consistent.
 You can reach me on <a href="https://www.twitter.com/buzzedison">Twitter </a> or ask@buzzedison.com